featherbear/UNSW-COMP1521/blog/__hugo/content/post/local_ipc.md

 # Pipes
-Pipes allow forked processes to communicate with each other, and is often used to redirect the output of a process into the process of another.
+Pipes allow forked processes to communicate with each other, and is often used to redirect the output of a process into the input of another process.

 A common usage pattern for pipes is: